Eejain/eejain.com/content/posts/my reference literature management workflow.md

 +++
-title = "My Reference Management Workflow with Zotero" author = ["Naskuv"] date = 2020-09-09 tags = ["productivity"] categories = ["Academic"] draft = false
+title = "My Reference Management Workflow with Zotero" author = ["Eejain Huang"] date = 2020-09-09 tags = ["productivity"] categories = ["Academic"] draft = true weight = 1009
-weight = 1012
 bookComments = true
 bookHidden = true
 bookToC = true
 +++

+## Current workflow {#current-workflow}

-## Get references {#get-references}
+### 1. Get references {#1-dot-get-references}

--   Search engine like Google scholar, or databases like Scopus
+-   Search engine like Google scholar, or databases like Scopus, use tools like Publish or Perish with proper
 -   Social network like email, journal club, researcher gate, rss of keywords or journals
 -   Remember to take note of search keywords and the thinking process
     -   Why am I interested in this article?
 What leads me here (keyword, or citation from another article, or interested authors)
 -   Save new references with proper tags as best as you can in **Inbox** collection for further processing

-## Review Inbox {#review-inbox}

--   Clean the citation format, see [Citation format checking workflow](#citation-format-checking-workflow)
--   Use Zotfile to rename attached pdf files and move the attachment to customized location, see[ Notes about Zotero plugins](#notes-about-zotero-plugins)
+### 2. Inbox Processing Workflow {#2-dot-inbox-processing-workflow}

+If this is too much, just tag and refile to publication project collection.
+Deal with format checking, and attachment management if preparing for manuscript.

--   Add appropriate tag/notes
+#### Add appropriate tags {#add-appropriate-tags}

+-   topic (construct, term, phenomenon)
+    -   e.g., noticing, prof\_vision, prof\_knowledge
+-   sample (tageted group)
+    -   e.g., novice, teacher, learner, global
+-   method (statistical procedure, data type)
+    -   type of stimulus/material: real, sim, video, text,
+    -   type of instrument/measurement: interview, behavioral, em, rating
+    -   type of stats procedure: e.g., spatial\_analy
+-   format (audiences)
+    -   review, empirical, evaluation, pratical
 -   For articles that need deeper processing, add "todo" tag and read the article according to [My Academic Reading Workflow]({{< relref "my academic reading workflow" >}})

--   Move the articles out of Inbox to appropriate collection (cmd + drag) once reviewed
+#### Move articles to collection {#move-articles-to-collection}

-## Citation format checking workflow {#citation-format-checking-workflow}
+-   cmd + drag

+#### Check citation format and info {#check-citation-format-and-info}

 -   Check whether the item type is correct (book chapter, conference paper, journal article, etc.)
 -   Check whether the information is complete and correct: issue, doi, page, name spelling